akoz0r/FagweekendApril2014/README.md

 1. Download Nginx 1.6 from <http://nginx.org/en/download.html>.
 2. Unzip Nginx into c:\nginx
+3. Edit `nginx\nginx.conf`, uncomment the settings for the uwsgi and scgi modules.
-3. Start Nginx with the following command (from the folder of the cloned repo):
+4. Start Nginx with the following command (from the folder of the cloned repo):

     > c:\nginx\nginx.exe -p nginx -c nginx.conf